CIS registration and verification service

 A company means more admin and tighter records, including payroll and accounts at Companies House.
 The right answer depends on what you earn and how you work.

-We model both for your numbers and tell you, plainly, which one leaves more in your pocket.
+Your CIS accountant models both for your numbers and tells you, plainly, which one leaves more in your pocket.

 No hourly rates and no surprise bills.
 One fixed fee, a named, qualified accountant who knows the scheme, and a 30-day money-back guarantee.